RetroDECK/ES-DE/THEMES-DEV.md

 It's important to understand how the theme configuration files are parsed in order to avoid potentially confusing issues that may appear to be bugs.
 The following order is always used:

+1) Transitions
-1) Variables
+2) Variables
-2) Color schemes
+3) Color schemes
-3) Included files
+4) Included files
-4) "General" (non-variant) configuration
+5) "General" (non-variant) configuration
-5) Variants
+6) Variants
-6) Aspect ratios
+7) Aspect ratios

-When including a file using the `<include>` tag (i.e. step 3 above) then all steps listed above are executed for that included file prior to continuing to the next line after the `<include>` tag.
+When including a file using the `<include>` tag (i.e. step 4 above) then all steps listed above are executed for that included file prior to continuing to the next line after the `<include>` tag.

 For any given step, the configuration is parsed in the exact order that it's defined in the XML file.
 Be mindful of the logic described above as for instance defining variant-specific configuration above general configuration in the same XML file will still have that parsed afterwards.